GENERAL CONDITIONS OF USE FOR THE SITE

 = Commission of €9,167.80 excl. tax.

-For Project Owners collecting funds in another currency than euro, commission is 6.67% excl. tax. for funds collected by Bank Card, and 4.17% excluding tax for funds collected via PayPal or cheque.
+For Project Owners collecting funds in another currency than euro, commission is 6.67% excl. tax. for funds collected by Bank Card, and 4.17% excluding tax for funds collected via PayPal or cheque or bank transfer.

 VAT is applicable at the current rate on the day when the collected funds are transferred, and depends on the location of the Project Owner.
 The services provided by Ulule SAS are considered under Community legislation as electronic services, and the VAT rate applicable when the Project Owner is a private individual thus depends on the latter's location.